 A Simple Machines Unit Study

-I love to teach simple machines through hands-on, experimental lessons.
-While it took just a bit of time to gather materials, the engagement factor made this quick and simple unit study a hit with my children.
+Teaching simple machines through hands-on, experimental lessons is a hit for children.
+While gathering materials takes just a bit of time, the engagement factor makes this quick and simple unit study worthwhile.

 Simple Machines Unit Study

-Before even reading the first book about simple machines, I set up some little centers for self-discovery.
-The kiddos had to visit each center over the course of a few days and complete a few thought-provoking questions about what they learned.
-After visiting each center, we talked about the particular machine types more thoroughly and thought about when, where and how we use these simple/complex machines daily.
+Before reading the first book about simple machines, set up some little centers for self-discovery.
+Children visit each center over the course of a few days and complete a few thought-provoking questions about what they learned.
+After visiting each center, discuss the particular machine types more thoroughly and consider when, where, and how we use these simple/complex machines daily.

 Center #1 – Levers

-In this center, I placed hammers, can openers, bottle openers, nut crackers and paint can openers for the kids to explore and “play” with.
+Place hammers, can openers, bottle openers, nutcrackers, and paint can openers for children to explore through play.

-Afterward, they experimented with placing the fulcrum of a lever in different spots to see at which point the lever was easiest to move a pile of books.
-To set this up, you tape three fat markers together in the shape of a triangular prism to make the fulcrum.
+Afterward, experiment with placing the fulcrum of a lever in different spots to see at which point the lever is easiest to move a pile of books.
+To set this up, tape three fat markers together in the shape of a triangular prism to make the fulcrum.
 A 3-4 foot board becomes the lever and is placed on top of the markers.
 A small pile of books tied together and placed on the end of the board becomes the weight you lift using the lever.

 Center #2 – Wedges

-To learn about wedges, my children were given a nail with a sharp end and a nail with a blunt/flat end.
-Their job was to attempt hammering both nails to see which nail more easily went into the wood.
-Since the sharp nail has a wedge on its end, it went into the wood much easier than the blunt nail.
+To learn about wedges, give capable children a nail with a sharp end and a nail with a blunt/flat end.
+Hammer both nails into a piece of scrap wood to see which nail more easily goes into the wood.
+Since the sharp nail has a wedge on its end, it should go into the wood much easier than the blunt nail.

 Center #3 – Inclined Plane

-To measure the effectiveness of an inclined plane, my children completed this simple experiment.
-A stack of books with string tied around them was pulled up a simple ramp made from a piece of scrap wood.
-Then the stack was lifted straight up into the air to the same level as the top of the ramp.
-Since we don’t own a spring scale, we tied a rubber band to the string and measured the stretch length for each of the attempts.
-Upon seeing that the rubber band didn’t stretch as far when the books were pulled up the ramp, they concluded that less force was necessary using the inclined plane as compared to pulling the books straight up.
-Therefore, they decided the inclined plane must be a helpful too.
+Pull a stack of books with a string tied around them up a simple ramp made from a piece of scrap wood.
+Then, lift the stack straight up into the air to the same level as the top of the ramp.
+Tie a rubber band to the string to measure the stretch length for each attempt.
+The rubber band doesn’t stretch as far when the books are pulled up the ramp.
+That means using the inclined plane requires less force than pulling the books straight up.
+Children can conclude the inclined plane is a helpful tool considering the lesser force necessary.

-They experimented a bit more with inclined planes using two screws – one with threads very close together and one with threads far apart.
-The task was to see how many turns it took to get each screw into the wood.
-More turns were required for the closer threaded screw, but the job was much easier than the screw with threads far apart.
+Experiment a bit more with inclined planes using two screws – one with threads very close together and one with threads far apart.
+See how many turns it takes to get each screw into the wood.
+More turns are generally required for the closer threaded screw, but the job is generally much easier than the screw with threads far apart.

 Center #4 – Wheel and Axle

-Using the same rubber band measuring trick as mentioned above, the kiddos determined whether or not less force was required to pull a piece of wood using wheels.
-They first pulled the wood along the carpeted floor and measured the pull length of the rubber band.
-Next, they placed the wood on a toy with wheels and measured the pull length of the rubber band.
-The rubber band measurement was much shorter when pulled with the wheels meaning less force was required to move the wood.
+With this experiment, determine whether or not less force is required to pull a piece of wood using wheels.
+First, tie a string to a small piece of board and attach a rubber band to the string to pull the board.
+Pull the board along a carpeted floor and measure the pull length of the rubber band.
+Next, place the wood on a toy with wheels.
+Pull and measure the pull length of the rubber band.
+When pulled with the wheels, the rubber band measurement should be much shorter, requiring less force to move the wood.

 Center #5 – Gears